CFC-Servers/GLuaTest/README.md

  - The Lua branch CFC's Logging Library ( https://github.com/CFC-Servers/gm_logger )

-Make a new file somewhere in your project (`lua/tests/my_project/requirements.txt` maybe?) with the following:
+Make a new file somewhere in your project (i.e. `lua/tests/my_project/requirements.txt`) with the following:
 ```
 TeamUlysses/ulx
 TeamUlysses/ulib